Graham Norton: Personal life

 Norton primarily resides in the Wapping area of London.
 He also owns homes in Murray Hill, Manhattan, and in Ahakista, County Cork.
 He previously had a home in Bexhill-on-Sea, East Sussex, but sold it in 2022.

 In 1989, Norton was a victim of a violent mugging by a group of attackers in London where he lost half of his blood and nearly died.
 He said that an elderly couple were the ones who found him and that they "saved his life" after calling for an ambulance.
 He did not think the attack was homophobic, as he was walking alone at the time.
 He was hospitalised for two and a half weeks before recovering from the attack.

 In January 2012, Norton's home was burgled and the keys to his Lexus were stolen.
 He appealed for the return of his car during his BBC Radio 2 show the following day.

 He adopted two dogs from the UK charity Dogs Trust in 2012 which he regarded as his "significant others", a labradoodle called Bailey and a terrier called Madge.
 Madge was at least 16 years old when she died in December 2019.
 In October 2020, he said that Bailey had recently died in Cork at the age of 15.

 Norton had a five-year on-again, off-again relationship with Kristian Seeber, whom he met at Barracuda Lounge in New York City in 2001.
 Seeber performs as drag queen Tina Burner, and moved to the United Kingdom to be with Norton until their separation in 2006.
 Norton had a two-year relationship with Trevor Patterson which ended in 2013, and a three-year relationship with Andrew Smith, which ended in 2015.

 On 10 July 2022, Norton married Scottish filmmaker Jono McLeod at Bantry House in County Cork.

 In October 2022, Norton was involved in controversy over comments he made in an interview with Mariella Frostrup at the Cheltenham Literature Festival.
 He expressed scepticism over the existence of cancel culture, arguing that "I think the word should be 'accountability'."
 When Frostrup countered that J. K. Rowling had been "deluged with ... anger, rage and attempts at censorship" over her views on transgender rights, Norton responded that it would be better to "talk to trans people, talk to the parents of trans kids, talk to doctors" about the issue than to celebrities like himself.
 Rowling criticised Norton's comments on Twitter, citing him as part of a "recent spate of bearded men stepping confidently onto their soapboxes to define what a woman is and throw their support behind rape and death threats to those who dare disagree".
 Following further criticism on Twitter from supporters of Rowling, Norton deactivated his Twitter account.

+In December 2025, a Facebook page began sharing Deepfake videos which depicted Norton making racist and anti-immigrant comments.
+In June 2026, he won a case against Meta AI to identify the perpetrators.